 Choose a responsive web design by installing and activating a fully responsive WordPress theme.
 Or you can install a separate plugin to serve a mobile version of your site to visitors coming from smartphones and tablets.
 This can be done by installing a WordPress plugin like WPTouch, Any Mobile Theme Switcher, Mobile Smart or WordPress Mobile Pack.
 Alternatively, you can enable Jetpack’s own mobile theme if you are already using the Jetpack plugin on your site.

 Compress and optimize your images before uploading to your blog.
-By just following this single step, you can cut down your page size by more than 60 percentage.
+By just following this single step, you can cut down your page size by more than 60 percent.
 Alternatively, you can compress them after uploading to your site by making use of a plugin like Smush Image Compression & Optimization or ShortPixel Image Optimizer.

 Enable accelerated mobile pages on your WordPress site so that Google can load a simplified version your posts when the user is coming from a search engine and is on a slow internet connection.
 If you haven’t enabled AMP yet, you can do so by reading how to enable accelerated mobile pages on any WordPress site.